What are the operating hours of the Port of Maputo?

 The North Channel which serves as the access channel was initially designed for a depth of 9.4 meters.
 Today, due to the dredging works done in 2010/2011, the channel has a minimum depth of 11 meters plus tide.
 Currently the Port is dredging to -14.2 meters (to be finished in February 2017).

 What type of goods are mostly moved in the Port of Maputo?What are the existing terminals?

 The Port of Maputo has various terminals being that some of them are sub-concessioned.
-The main cargos handled by the Port of Maputo are: bulk minerals (ferrochrome, chrome ore, iron ore, nickel, magnetite, vermiculite, etc.); vehicles (terminal operated by Grindrod – Maputo Car Terminal); containers (terminal operated by DP World); sugar ( terminal operated by STAM); coal ( terminal of Matola, operated by Grindrod); vegenatble oils (terminal operated by Maputo Liquids Storage Company).
-Many other bulk cargos are handled namely pipes, rice, cement and wheat.
+The main cargos handled by the Port of Maputo are: bulk minerals (ferrochrome, chrome ore, iron ore, nickel, magnetite, vermiculite, clinker, rock phosphate, gypsum etc.); vehicles (terminal operated by Grindrod – Maputo Car Terminal); containers (terminal operated by DP World); sugar ( terminal operated by STAM); coal ( terminal of Matola, operated by Grindrod); vegenatble oils (terminal operated by Maputo Liquids Storage Company).
+Many other bulk cargos are handled namely pipes, rice, frozen fish, bagged cement, bagged alumina and wheat.
 Project cargo is also growing in the Port of Maputo.

 What type of tugs does the Port of Maputo have?